 - mechanisms to enable ongoing community commitment.

-There is currently an opportunity for interested parties to be involved in Stream A.
+The opportunity for interested parties to be involved in Stream A is now closed.

 Stream B: Infrastructure Development